 When labour begins, you should contact the Pregnancy Assessment Centre at the Mater Mothers Private Hospital on 3163 7000.
-Fiona or one of the 'on call' Obstetricians from the River City Obstetric Groupwill be informed of your arrival and oversee your labour.
+Fiona or one of her 'on call' Obstetricianswill be informed of your arrival and oversee your labour.
 Caring for women during their pregnancy and birth is unpredictable, requiring 24 hour, 7 day a week availability.
 As this responsibility is too great for one person, Fiona works with five other like-minded, female Obstetricians, one of whom is available every 24 hours.
 So although Fiona may not be present at the birth, you will always have assistance.

 Whilst in hospital, Fiona will see you every day of your stay at the Mater Mothers Private Hospital.
 The number of days you spend in hospital will differ for each family.
 Learning about your new baby and their needs is not rushed.
 You will go home when you and your baby ready.